What is an Evaluator?

 - LLM Integration configured: You’ll need an LLM provider integration set up for your evaluators.
 See AI Provider Integrations.

-- Relevance: Measures if the response is relevant to the input
+- Relevance: Measures if responses are relevant to the input

 - Toxicity: Detects harmful or inappropriate content